Captain Underpants: The First Epic Movie

-Captain Underpants: The First Epic Movie is a 2017 American computer-animated superhero comedy film based on Dav Pilkey's children's novel series of the same name, produced by DreamWorks Animation and the last DreamWorks movie to be distributed by 20th Century Fox.
-It was directed by David Soren from a screenplay by Nicholas Stoller, and stars the voices of Kevin Hart, Ed Helms, Thomas Middleditch and Nick Kroll.
-The film marked the 20th anniversary of the Captain Underpants series.
-In the film, two fourth graders, George Beard and Harold Hutchins accidentally hypnotize their mean principal, Mr. Krupp, into thinking he is the titular "Captain Underpants", a superhero who fights crime while wearing only underwear and a cape, thinking he has superpowers.
-The movie loosely adapts the first, second, and fourth Captain Underpants books.
+Captain Underpants: The First Epic Movie is a 2017 American animated superhero comedy film produced by DreamWorks Animation, based on the children's novel series Captain Underpants.
+The film was directed by David Soren and written by Nicholas Stoller, and features the voices of Kevin Hart, Ed Helms, Thomas Middleditch, and Nick Kroll.
+In the film, two fourth-grade pranksters, named George and Harold, hypnotize their humorless principal, named Mr. Krupp, into thinking he is a superhero named Captain Underpants.

-Captain Underpants: The First Epic Movie premiered on May 21, 2017, at the Regency Village Theater in Los Angeles, and was released in the United States on June 2, in 3D and 2D formats.
-The film received generally positive reviews, with critics praising the animation, humor, faithfulness and references to its source material, and voice acting, particularly from Helms.
-It grossed $125 million worldwide against a budget of $38 million, the lowest budget for a DreamWorks Animation feature film until Spirit Untamed was released in 2021 at a budget of $30 million.
-A Netflix television series, The Epic Tales of Captain Underpants was released on July 13, 2018, having aired 4 seasons with 45 episodes and 3 specials so far.
-A spin-off film based on Dog Man, another book series by Pilkey, has been announced in late 2020.
+Captain Underpants: The First Epic Movie premiered at the Regency Village Theater, in Los Angeles, on May 21, 2017, and was released theatrically in the United States, on June 2 by 20th Century Fox The film received positive reviews from critics, and grossed $125 million against a budget of $38 million.

+A sequel television series, The Epic Tales of Captain Underpants, premiered in 2018, and a spin-off film, Dog Man, was released in 2025.